dayne/dayne.github.com/_topics/best_practicies.md

   * date based : YYYY-MM-DD
     * Use only as much as you need, so if you expect to update no more than once or twice a year and never more than once a month use YYYY-MM
     * _note: use - or . as a separator_ : 2014.09 or 2014-09-13
+    * If you the data is just one of many parts in the name you are capturing then crunch it down to YYYYMM or YYYYMMDD
   * version based : v3.2.0
     * This is well documented at: [SemVer.org](http://semver.org/)